windowfinn/powerservice/README.md

 Uses Chart.js dynamic graph to plot the 'live' data received from a socket that is listening to data being added to a Mongo DB tailable cursor.

+Note: You must either create the turbineservice.data table as a capped collection, or run the app once, and convert the created table.

+i.e.
+db.runCommand( { convertToCapped: 'data', size: 100000 })

 app.js has a 'client' which posts random data to the application.

 The intention is for an microcontroller that is monitoring the power usage to post json data to the server, which inserts the data